AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 ---
 # Journey Optimizer push messaging

-Learn how to create push messages for mobile apps with Platform Mobile SDK and Journey Optimizer.
+Learn how to create push messages for mobile apps with Experience Platform Mobile SDK and Journey Optimizer.

 Journey Optimizer allows you to create your journeys and send messages to targeted audiences.
 Before you send push notifications with Journey Optimizer, you must ensure that the proper configurations and integrations are in place.
 To understand the Push Notifications data flow in  Journey Optimizer, refer to the [documentation](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/push-config/push-gs.html).